 ClearCorrect’s procedures are very similar to Invisalign’s.
 Before getting started, your dentist will evaluate your teeth and take a 3D scan to confirm that you’re a suitable candidate.
 If so, they will take impressions of your teeth before sending everything off to ClearCorrect’s dental lab.

 ClearCorrect has multiple treatment options — Flex, Mini, One, Two, Three, and Unlimited.
 The Flex plan is an a la carte “pay as you go” option, which is best for customers with mild alignment issues who don’t need extensive treatment.
-The Mini, One, Two, and Three plans are flat-rate options that let you pay for a specific number of aligner sets with one payment, along with your first set of retainers and 1–3 treatment plan revisions (if necessary).
-Unlimited treatment is the most versatile of the three options, providing as many aligners and refinements as you need for five years.

 Your dentist will collaborate with ClearCorrect to create your customized clear aligners and treatment plan.
 You’ll even be able to see before and after models of your smile during the process.
 So, your dentist can make any necessary changes before ClearCorrect manufactures your aligners.
 Once they confirm your treatment plan, ClearCorrect will mail your custom aligners to your dentist.
 Then, you can make an appointment to pick them up and try them on before starting treatment.